FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/matching-matlabs-resample.md

 # Matching MATLAB's resample function in Python
 It is rather annoying that a fast implementation of MATLAB's resample function does not exist in Python with minimal theoretical knowledge of signal processing.
 This post aims to provide a simple implementation of MATLAB's resample function in Python.
-With, you guessed it, zero context and therefore no theoretical knowledge of signal processing, I will attempt to implement a Python function that matches MATLAB's resample function.
+With, you guessed it, zero context and therefore no theoretical knowledge of signal processing.
 The function ha been tested against MATLAB's resample function using a simple example.
 I might include that later.
 I had originally answered this on StackExchange, but it is lost because the question was deleted.

 ```python